How to Remove Stains from Wood Floors So It Looks Like That Spill Never Happened

 How to Remove Stains from Wood Floors

-A: White stains indicate a type of water stain that can be easy to remove.
-The color indicates the stain is located either in the finish or the waxy surface layer of the floor.
+To remove wood floor stains, first determine what the ring looks like.
+Its appearance is important to help you figure out how to best address the wood floor stain.
+White stains, for example, indicate a type of water stain that can be easy to remove.
+The color indicates whether the stain is located in the floor's finish or the waxy surface layer of the floor.

-A: Black rings are more problematic; they are generally water stains that have penetrated into the finish of the floor.
-You have two options: Dip a small brush into a small amount of bleach and rub onto the stain; do a second round after several hours and let the area rest until the next day.
-Or, strip, sand, and reseal the area if possible.
+Black rings or dark water marks can be more problematic as these are generally water stains that have penetrated into the finish of the floor.
+To remove dark water stains from wood floors, you have two options: Dip a small brush (such as a toothbrush) into a small amount of bleach and rub onto the stain.
+Do a second round after several hours and let the area rest until the next day.
+Alternatively, you can strip, sand, and reseal the area if possible.

-A: Nongreasy items such as food and nail polish should come off with dish detergent mixed into warm water and rubbed onto the spot with a soft cloth.
-Greasy stains should come up with a small amount of ammonia mixed with cold water and applied with a soft cloth.
+Stains from non-greasy items, such as food and nail polish, should come off with dish detergent mixed into warm water and rubbed onto the spot with a soft cloth.

 For greasy stains, like oil and butter, on wax or penetrating finished floors, rub the area with a kitchen soap that has a high lye content.
 You can also try soaking a cotton ball or rag with hydrogen peroxide and placing it over the stain.
 Then saturate another layer of cotton with ammonia and layer on top of the first piece of cotton.
 Repeat this process until the stain is gone.
 Let the spot dry, then buff by hand.
 Treat greasy stains on surface-finished floors using the steps above for how to remove water marks from wood floors.